 What do the worms and organisms do with the organic waste?

 Microorganisms (bacteria & fungi) work with compost worms (belong to the earthworm family) to decompose the organic waste.
-First, the MOs (=microorganisms) become active and break down the surface of the waste in order to multiply with the materials obtained.
+First, the MOs (=microorganisms) become active and break down the surface of the waste to multiply with the extracted materials.
 The compost worms have no teeth and suck on the fungi and bacteria.
-The MOs thus break down the organic waste and the worms consume the MOs and solid substances and generate valuable worm compost.
-Since the technology of earthworms is thousands of years old, it has been practically perfected.
-The end product, worm humus, is also known as black gold.
+Thus, the MOs close up the organic waste and the worms consume the MOs as well as solid substances and generate valuable worm compost.
+Having been around for thousands of years, earthworm technology has been practically perfected.
+The end product worm humus is also called black gold.

 What can go into the worm composter and what not?

-Fruit scraps, tea bags, fruit, leaves (no nut leaves), newspaper (no glossy paper), cardboard, eggshells, coffee grounds (see above) are allowed.
-Coffee grounds application ideas), vegetables and bioplastics.
-They prefer it cut into small pieces, as this increases the surface area and the leftovers can be better utilized.
-It also makes sense to moisten some scraps, such as newspaper (see Folding garbage bags from newspaper) or dry leaves.
+Fruit scraps, tea bags, fruit, leaves (no nut leaves), newsprint (no glossy paper), cardboard, eggshells, coffee grounds (see previously still Coffee grounds application ideas), vegetables and bioplastics.
+They like it best when cut into small pieces, as this increases the surface area and makes it easier to utilize the leftovers.
+Furthermore, it makes sense to moisten some leftovers, such as newspaper (see Folding garbage bags from newspaper) or dry leaves.
 Dry material is not eaten.

 Not allowed in Poisonous, hard to digest and dry things.
-Bones, chemicals, dairy products, cheese, citrus fruit, meat, glossy paper, lots of cooked, marinated and salted food should not go in the worm bin.
-The compost worms and microorganisms would either take a very long time to break down these things or they would perish.
+Bones, chemicals, dairy products, cheese, citrus fruits, meat, glossy paper, a lot of cooked, marinated and salted food should not go into the worm bin.
+The compost worms and microorganisms would either take a very long time to break these things down or perish from them.
 They also don't like animal feces or cat litter.

 How is the worm composter manufactured and delivered?

-The worm boxes are made from ecological raw materials in a small workshop in Upper Austria.
-We source our raw materials from regional businesses as far as possible.
+The worm boxes are built from ecological raw materials in a small workshop in Upper Austria.
+We obtain our raw materials as best we can from regional farms.
 In this way, we not only promote the regional economy and thus counteract the rural exodus, but also ensure that family businesses continue to exist.
-We also work together with an integrative company that enables people with disabilities to enter the job market.
-Every crate that we lovingly produce by hand thus secures jobs.
-As an environmentally conscious company, we only use worm-digestible packaging material.
-So everything is plastic-free.
+Furthermore, we cooperate with an integrative company, which enables people with disabilities to enter the job market.
+Every box that is lovingly handcrafted by us thus secures jobs.
+As an environmentally conscious company, we use only worm-digestible packaging material.
+So it's all plastic-free.

-Admittedly, having 1000 worms in your home raises a few questions.
+Admittedly, having 1000 worms in your own home raises some questions.
 BUT a well-maintained worm bin smells pleasantly of forest soil.
 So grab a book, put it on the composter and make yourself comfortable.
-See for yourself.
+Convince yourselves at the best.

 Why should everyone have a worm composter at home?

-There are many reasons for using a worm composter.
-The most important ones are
+There are many reasons that speak for a worm composter.
+The most important ones we mention are:

-1. No more organic waste in residual waste.
-Under anaerobic conditions, as occurs in a waste garbage can, climate-damaging greenhouse gases are produced and nutrients are lost.
+- No more organic waste in residual waste.
+Under anaerobic conditions, as occurs in a trash can, climate-damaging greenhouse gases are produced and nutrients are lost.

-2. Our own worm humus and worm tea.
-200 kg of organic waste (2-person household per year) becomes 20-30 kg of black gold.
-Plants love it and many think it is Asterix and Obelix's magic potion for plants.
+- Own worm humus and worm tea.
+From 200kg of organic waste (2 person household a year) become 20-30 kg of black gold.
+Plants love it and many think it is the magic potion of Asterix and Obelix for plants.

-3. Earthworms are easy-care pets that not everyone has.
-You immediately strike up conversations with friends and find yourself lovingly caring for the worms.
+- Earthworms are low-maintenance pets that not everyone has.
+You immediately get into conversation with acquaintances and catch yourself lovingly caring for the worms.

-In the article 10 really good reasons for a worm composter to find out more about the advantages of a worm composter.
+In the article 10 really good reasons for a worm composter you will learn even more about the advantages of a worm composter.

 Where can you get the worm composter?

-The worm boxes are available ready-built or as a do-it-yourself set directly in our online store Wormbox.at - We send everything by post, including the compost worms.
-This is cheaper for the consumer as we do not have to rent different branches.
-This allows us to keep the quality high, which is of course very important to us.
-We want to demonstrate the possibilities of worm composting and offer a practical, user-friendly product with which you can easily reduce the proportion of organic waste in residual waste and thus significantly reduce CO2 emissions.
-We also offer support after the purchase of the worm bin.
-There are always unanswered questions and it's good to be able to call someone quickly.
-There are already around 3,200,000 compost worms living in the worm boxes from Wormbox.at and recycle around 320 tons of organic waste every year.
+The worm boxes are available ready-built or as a do-it-yourself set directly in our online store Wormbox.at - we send everything by mail even the compost worms.
+This is cheaper for the consumer because we do not have to rent different branches.
+Thus we can keep the quality high, which is of course a big concern for us.
+We want to show the possibilities of worm composting and offer a practical, user-friendly product with which one can easily reduce the amount of organic waste in the residual waste and thus the CO2 emissions.
+Furthermore, we also offer support after the purchase of the worm bin.
+There are nevertheless again and again unsettled questions and there it is good also times fast someone to call to be able.
+Already now about 3.200.000 compost worms live in the worm boxes of Wormbox.at and recycle approximately 320 tons of organic waste annually.

 Thank you David!
 We wish you continued maximum success!

-I recently started using the worm bin myself as a test.
-The instructions are ideal, so I couldn't make any mistakes.
-The box is in my kitchen and doesn't smell at all.
-Previously we always had a classic compost bin, which unfortunately fruit flies felt very comfortable in.
-After some familiarization and testing time, I can say that my organic waste has actually been transformed into fertile soil, which I can now use to grow my own fruit.
-Planting herbs and co. can use.
-I hope this interview gives you a new perspective on worm composters for the home.
-Do you have any questions, suggestions or your own experiences that you would like to share?
-Then please leave me a comment below this article.
+I have recently started using the worm box myself, initially as a test.
+The instructions are ideal, so I could not make any mistakes.
+The box stands with me in the kitchen and smells absolutely not at all.
+Previously, we always had a classic compost bucket, where unfortunately the fruit flies felt very comfortable.
+After some acclimation and testing time, I can say that my organic waste has actually been transformed into fertile soil, which I can now use for the Planting herbs and co. can use.
+I hope this interview gives you a new perspective on household worm composters.
+Do you have any questions, suggestions or your own experiences to share?
+Then feel free to leave me a comment below this article.

-PS.: Learn in the article Reduce food wastehow you can avoid organic waste right from the start.
-Also the article Keep food for longer will help you further.
+PS.: Learn in the article Reduce food wastehow you can avoid especially the organic waste already in its formation.
+Also the article Food longer shelf life will help you further.
 Have fun!

 But you can, of course, put all fruits and vegetables in the composter - except citrus!